SemgaDeveloper/xiri/README.md

 Mod + LeftArrow - scroll left
 Mod + RightArrow - scroll right
 Mod + Q - close focused window
+Mod + T - open terminal (it's your main terminal, you can change variable of your terminal in xiri.cpp, by default there is kitty)
+Mod + F - fullscreen change + refocus your window

 Installation tutorial:
 1.Download zip file of xiri